 - Efficient lighting

-The demands on a desk are just as varied as the work that is carried out on it.
-For example, if you work with a lot of documents or have several technical devices in use at the same time, you need a larger work surface than that required for working with a laptop.
+The requirements for a desk are just as varied as the work that is carried out on it.
+For example, if you work with many documents or have several technical devices in use at the same time, you need a larger work surface than is needed for working with a laptop.
 Cable guides or pre-installed sockets can be helpful for technology users.
-In terms of material, a table is made of certified Solid wood, real wood or solid wood preferable.
-It's a bit more expensive, but it lasts longer.
+In terms of material, a table is made of certified real wood or solid wood preferable.
+It is a little more expensive, but therefore lasts longer.
 Alternatively, bamboo offers a beautiful filigree look.

-When choosing the right desk, of course, how much space is available in the living room also plays a role.
-A secretary is ideal for multifunctional living spaces.
-A corner table also fits in small rooms because it saves space.
-In any case, choose a table of the right height and weigh how much time you will spend on it every day.
-The correct desk height is between 63 and 75 centimeters, depending on your height.
-The forearms lie loosely on the table top and the upper arms hang relaxed from the shoulders.
+In addition, the amount of space you have available in your room also plays a role in choosing the right desk.
+A secretary is ideal for multifunctional living rooms.
+A corner table also fits into small rooms because it saves space.
+However, be sure to choose a table at a suitable height and consider how much time you will spend at it every day.
+The correct desk height is between 63 and 75 centimeters, depending on your own height.
+Thereby the forearms lie loosely on the table top and the upper arms hang relaxed from the shoulders.

-2. A comfortable chair with a natural upholstery
+2. A comfortable chair with natural fabric cover

-A desk chair should not only look good, it should also make work easier and that Body relieve.
-Here too, however, the following applies: the longer you sit at your desk, the more important an ergonomic chair is.
-Many models can be adapted to the body weight and size of the worker.
-A flexible backrest gives way to pressure and is easy on the back.
-A neck and headrest help stabilize these parts of the body.
-If you do a lot of computer work, armrests can also be helpful.
+A desk chair should not only look good, it should above all make work easier and take the strain off the body.
+Here too, however, the following applies: The longer you sit at your desk, the more important it is to have an ergonomic chair.
+Many models can be adjusted to the body weight and size of the person working.
+A flexible backrest yields to pressure and protects the back.
+A neck and head support helps stabilise these parts of the body.
+If you work a lot at a computer, armrests can also be helpful.

-Whether swivel chair, executive chair or design classic: You decide which chair is best for you to sit on for a long time.
-The right material should also be taken into account, chairs with a plastic cover, for example, are less air-permeable and sustainable than a chair cover made of Cotton.
-However, when aligning, make sure you are sitting high enough and a reasonable distance from the table you are working on.
-Also very important: As comfortable as the chair may be in the end, don't forget to get up regularly.
+Whether swivel chair, executive chair or design classic: You decide which chair is best for you to sit on comfortably for a long time.
+The right material should also be taken into account, chairs with a plastic cover, for example, are less air-permeable and sustainable than a chair cover made of cotton.
+However, when aligning, make sure that you sit high enough and reach a reasonable distance from the table you are working at.
+Furthermore, very important: As comfortable as the chair may be in the end, do not forget to stand up regularly.

 3. Storage space with boxes and baskets

-A mess of paper, pens or tangled cables: As in any room, sufficient storage space is also crucial in the home office.
-The more storage space, the better - because everything can only be found quickly in a well-stocked office.
-If you have enough space, a cupboard or chest of drawers for the work materials is of course a good choice.
-But also boxes and baskets, for example made of sustainable rattan, can help to keep an overview and to stow important things in a clever way.
+A mess of paper, pens or tangled cables: As in any room, sufficient storage space is also crucial in a home office.
+The more storage space, the better - because you can find everything easily only in a well-sorted office.
+If you have enough space, a cupboard or chest of drawers for the work materials is of naturally a good idea.
+But also boxes and baskets, for example made of sustainable rattan, can help to keep an overview and to neatly stow important things in a clever way.

 4. Efficient lighting

-The right lighting makes it easier to work.
-It can increase your performance and you stay focused longer.
-Which colour and intensity is the right one, depends on the type of work as well as on the rest of the room.
+With the right lighting, it is much easier to work.
+It can increase your performance and keep you focused for longer.
+Which colour and intensity is the right one, depends on both the type of work and the rest of the room.
 Three components provide optimal desk lighting: daylight, indirect desk lighting and flexible work light.

 If the study is already very bright and open, you may only need a little atmospheric light.
-If, on the other hand, you use a niche for your home office, a bright daylight lamp can be the right choice.
-Adjust the brightness and light warmth to your needs - for example bright, cool light for attentive reading or warm, subdued light for the Coffee occasionally.
-Be careful when buying one Lamp also on energy efficiency and don't let yourself go by Energy saving lights or deter LEDs.
+If, on the other hand, you use an alcove for your home office, a bright daylight fixture can be the right choice.
+Adjust the brightness and light warmth to your needs - for example bright, cool light for attentive reading or warm, subdued light for the coffee in between.
+When buying a lamp also ensure that it is energy-efficient lighting and don't be put off by energy-saving lamps or LEDs.

-Everyone needs different materials and Gadgets for his work.
-That's why many new acquisitions are necessary, especially in extraordinary times like these, because not every employer can provide their employees with laptops, headsets or writing implements.
+Everyone requires different materials and gadgets for his work.
+Especially in extraordinary times like these, many new purchases are therefore inevitable, because not every employer can provide its employees with laptops, headsets or writing utensils.

-But with such purchases there are high costs and not all devices are still necessary for private use after the pandemic.
-So maybe ask friends whether they have a second screen left for the new (temporary) workstation or buy devices and Second hand furniture.
-That saves resources and, in the end, your own wallet as well.
+Nevertheless, such investments are accompanied by high costs and not all devices are still necessary after the pandemic.
+So maybe ask friends whether they have a second screen left for the new (temporary) workstation or buy devices and furniture second hand.
+This conserves resources and, in the end, also your own wallet.

-Set up the most beautiful interior moods for the home office
+Set up beautiful interior moods for the home office

-Setting up the home office is fun because you can design it according to your wishes and needs.
-However, there is often a lack of inspiration.
-These styles are particularly popular right now:
+Furnishing your home office is fun because you can design it according to your wishes and needs.
+However, inspiration is often missing.
+These styles are extremely popular at the moment:

 - Coastal style